cheriwilliams/azure-network-protocols/README.md

 <img src=https://i.imgur.com/jAShtVx.jpg/>
 </p>
 <p>
-While using the command line ipconfig /renew, a new IP address can be issued for the VM.
+While using the command ipconfig /renew, a new IP address can be issued for the VM.
 A small amount of DHCP (Dynamic Host Configuration Protocol) traffic was generated from that command.
 </p>
 <br />